 Those visiting Nepal for the first time might be surprised to find how many local companies are focused on having a sustainable business model.
 It’s something I really love about Nepal.
-After discovering a few, I started to dig deeper and stumbled across tons of Nepali products and brands that are made in Nepal with sustainable values at their core.
+After discovering a few, I started to dig deeper and stumbled across tons of Nepali brands that are made in Nepal with sustainable values at their core.
 Some are highly focused on being eco-friendly and helping the environment while some are focused on supporting local artisans and giving them a place to use the knowledge that has been passed down in their culture for generations.
-Each of these brands has an incredible story and shopping with them is a great way to support local business in Nepal!
+Each of these Nepali brands has an incredible story and shopping with them is a great way to support local business in Nepal!
 Check it out…

-If you know of a company or business that upcycles, recycles, is working to make Nepal greener, is fair-trade, etc. please leave the name in the comments, so I can add them!
+If you know of a company or business that upcycles, recycles, is working to make Nepal greener, is fair-trade, etc. please leave their name in the comments, so I can add them!
 This list will be updated regularly.

-Nepali Products for the Home
+Nepali Brands for Home Decor

 Local Women’s Handicrafts

 Local Women’s Handicrafts offers a variety of items on its website, but the items I love the most are in the “Eco Friendly Products” section.
 The company takes old sarees and turns them into beautifully upcycled Nepali products.
 I honestly had no idea that they were made from recycled items.
 They make rugs, yoga mats, pillows, iPad cases, and more.
 They’re such pretty colors, and I hope I can get a rug from them when I have a permanent residence here.
-The company is fair trade and all about empowering women in Nepal.
+This Nepali brand is fair trade and all about empowering women in Nepal.

 What they make: Upcycled rugs, yoga mats, and more.